atitaya03/SaimSavvy/readme.md

 - Ensure the MySQL/MariaDB server is running and accessible.
 - Make sure port `8095` is not being used by another application.

-## License

-Include your license information if applicable.